 When it comes to professional baseball here on the West Coast, one voice has kept fans company on the airwaves for the past 13 years as Rob Fai has been broadcaster with the Vancouver Canadians since taking the lead chair back in 2007.
 In addition to being inducted into the Vancouver Canadians Hall of Fame (2015), Rob recently received the Paul Carson Award as top play-by-play voice in British Columbia and the Baseball BC Meritorious Award presented to him for his lifetime contributions to both professional and amateur baseball.

-Married to wife Christina with children Nolan Ryan and Jayda, Rob is also the Canadians Director of Communications and recently was approved to become a member of the Canadian Baseball Hall of Fame Board of Directors (2019) and has been on the 100 Most Influental Canadians in Baseball list for the past six years.
+Rob was recently was approved to become a member of the Canadian Baseball Hall of Fame Board of Directors (2019) and has been on the 100 Most Influental Canadians in Baseball list for the past six years.

 With a five-year Major League Baseball career that included an All-Star appearance in 2011, the Canadians broadcast team debuts one of the most beloved Toronto Blue Jays in recent memory as Ricky Romero joins the Sportsnet Pacific team this season.
 Romero, 34, recently retirned from professional baseball and the Canadians broadcast position became a perfect fit for Romero who's insight becomes invaluable to the six (6) nationally televised games seen on Sportsnet Pacific this summer.